tal1234l/workflow/README.md

 Commands used for gulp:
 NODE_ENV=production gulp
-NODE_ENV=development gulp
+NODE_ENV=development gulp --> this will minify all the required files and put them under the production build

-to use the seed project , clone the code npm install and start working
+To use the seed project , clone the code npm install and start working

+To push to heroku:
+git push heroku master

+To change the Heroku evironment variables: heroku config:set NODE_ENV=production --> for production testings or heroku config:set NODE_ENV=development --> for development testings